grig23/primetime.en/help/programming/tvsdk-1.4-for-android/delete-replace-content-vod/custom-time-range-ops/android-1.4-content-resolvers-ad-deletion.md

 ---
 description: You can use multiple content resolvers to handle different timeline operations.
-seo-description: You can use multiple content resolvers to handle different timeline operations.
-seo-title: Content resolvers for ad deletion / replacement
 title: Content resolvers for ad deletion / replacement
-uuid: 2954ce0f-aed2-4a85-8e53-d4e89d1497b6
 ---

 # Content resolvers for ad deletion / replacement {#content-resolvers-for-ad-deletion-replacement}